 In the absence of policies that require the retribution of organizational outlaws, individuals are more likely to practice negative traits observed and learned [23].
-As such, employees with higher WADE possibly learned to discriminate against others at work but only practiced ADP outside the organization where they are not responsible to their employers for how they treat others.
+As Page 10 of 14 discriminate against others at work but only practiced ADP outside the organization where they are not responsible to their employers for how they treat others.
 Alternatively, employees who experienced higher workplace age discrimination reported higher ADP because authorities in their organizations overlooked deviant behaviours and failed to reprimand their perpetrators.
 Although no study has examined the association of WADE with ADP, the above result is analogous to evidence from studies that investigated the association between deviant behaviours and social learning [17, 18].
 These studies are comparable to the current study because their effects and associations were based on negative modelling or social learning of behaviours in social contexts transferrable to workplaces and older employees.